-The most convenient and economical way to get around Turin is to take advantage
+The most convenient and economical way to get around Torino is to take advantage

 of GTT public transport.
 The city has a network of buses, tramways and, from 2006,

 In the "o;bars", tobaccos and kiosks you can buy different types of tickets:

 the ticket for an urban trip, for an extra-urban trip or a ticket valid for